 Our bike gear calculator can show the ratios for the range of chainrings and cogs teeth so that you can check your bike gear ratios and gear inches in different settings:

-- If you want to see not only gear ratio but also the gear inches table, enter the wheel diameter in inches.
+If you want to see not only the gear ratio but also the gear inches table, enter the wheel diameter in inches.

-- Great!
-Bike gear calculator displayed two nice tables with gear ratios and gear inches for all combinations in chosen range.
+Great!
+The bike gear calculator displayed two nice tables with gear ratios and gear inches for all combinations in chosen range.